 How do I stop my toddler from throwing things when angry?

 If your toddler is throwing things because they are angry then you need to address the reasons why they are angry.
 Ask your toddler, and listen to their response.
 You are always going to do things that will annoy your toddler, and sometimes simply giving reasons why you are doing something is enough to placate your toddler.
 Other times, it is not.
 But, you have to do what you need to do, right?

 Why do toddlers throw things?
 The answer is not easy, but I have given you 5 of the most common reasons on this page.

-If your toddler has a throwing habit that is getting too much, then you will need to take them down the punishment route, especially if they are not listening to your requests to stop it.
+If your toddler has a throwing habit that is getting too much, you will need to take them down the punishment route, especially if they do not listen to your requests to stop it.